kennypeng15/kennypeng15.github.io/content/About/Interests.md

 I have experience with full-stack development as well as developing backend-only applications, I've worked on internal-only and commercial applications, and I've both developed apps from scratch and have improved existing ones.

-I'm fond of data analysis and data exploration applications.
+I'm fond of data analysis and data exploration applications (anything ranging from simple data displays to full-on machine learning type problems).
 I've always enjoyed looking through data, graphs, and other visualizations to draw conclusions (hence my Statistics major in undergrad).
 I enjoy building things that contextualize, interpret, and really tell stories with data.